veltman/learninglunches/scraping/README.md

 ![New York Times - mobile](https://raw.github.com/veltman/learninglunches/master/scraping/images/nytimes-mobile.png)

-Generally speaking, there are two big tools in the scraper toolbox for how you give a scraper these instructions:
+Generally speaking, there are two big tools in the scraper toolbox for how you give a scraper its instructions:

 #### The DOM ####